 FFICM Final MCQ

-To sit the FFICM Exam you must be successfully registered with the Faculty in one of the membership categories;
+To sit the FFICM Exam you must be successfully registered and in good standing with the Faculty in one of the following membership categories:

 - ICM Trainee